leozreuter/LoginScreen/README.md

 ﻿# LoginScreen
-    My second work with HTML/CSS with a little JS, I hope you enjoy
+    My second work with HTML/CSS and a little JS, I hope you enjoy